 Even if police do respond, you would be wise to document the accident yourself to ensure that there are no errors in the police report.
 Additionally, this documentation will help your Indianapolis Car Accident Lawyer to build the strongest possible case for compensation as well as helping you respond to your insurance company’s requests for information.

-Collecting Compensation for Private Property Auto Accidents
+How Do You Collect Compensation for Private Property Auto Accidents?

 After the accident, you may choose to pursue a personal injury claim to help you collect compensation to cover your accident-related expenses.
 Indiana’s contributory fault law means that you can collect compensation even if you were partially at fault for the accident, as long as you were not more at fault than the defendant.

 You will be required to prove that the defendant was at fault for the accident and that the accident directly caused your injuries.
 Depending on the cause of the accident, you may file suit against another driver or against the property owner, if dangerous conditions on the property caused the accident.
 In either situation, your documentation will be essential to your case.

 Contact a Private Property Auto Accident Attorney